Yoga Mat Size Chart: A Guide to Your Perfect Mat

 Yoga props like blocks and straps were created to help practitioners access or enhance a pose.
 After using props, it was much easier to get into certain positions.
 Also, they helped tighten my loose muscles.

 Many people starting the practice use props.
 Skilled teachers will provide pose modifications and instruction on using props.
-Even after doing yoga for a while, I use props on occasion.
+Even after doing it for a while, I use props on occasion.

-Before I started doing yoga, I had heard of a few different types, but I was surprised to learn how many yoga classes there are (i.e., chair yoga).
-There is a class and style for everyone, and each yoga teacher has a unique style of teaching these classes and styles.
+Before I started doing yoga, I had heard of a few different types, but I was surprised to learn how many types there are (i.e., chair).
+There is a class and style for everyone, and each teacher has a unique style of teaching these classes and styles.
 Most teachers offer private sessions if you want a personalized approach.

 Yoga Videos and online classes have been a great way to start and maintain my practice.
 Not only are online classes more convenient than in-studio live classes, but taking classes in the comfort of your own home also feels a lot more comfortable.

-Asana at Home offers a great variety of online yoga classes.
+Asana at Home offers a great variety of online classes.
 The teachers are experienced in working with people of all ages and abilities and are incredibly supportive.
 I highly recommend starting your journey by checking out a class or two.
-Before you know it, Yoga will become a way of life.
+Before you know it, the practice will become a way of life.